FRBs/zdm/papers/GWFRB/README.txt

     Used to calculate P_S for all GW events using the initial selection criteria, i.e.
-    given an FRB occurs uniformly between -2.5 and +24 hr after the GW, what is the chance it lands in the 90% localisation region?
+    given an FRB occurs uniformly between -2.5 and +0 hr (or any alternative time range) after the GW, what is the chance it lands in the 90% localisation region?

+process_ps_pt.py
+    Used to process the output of calc_PS_all_GW.py, by converting the coincidence probabilities
+    of that script - which must be copied to 'summary_2hr.txt' - into an effective number
+    of extra trials.

 pvalue_calculation.py
     This script calculates the p-value of